 (a) Suspension proceedings are conducted in a fair and informal manner.
 The suspending official may use flexible procedures to allow you to present matters in opposition.
 In so doing, the suspending official is not required to follow formal rules of evidence or procedure in creating an official record upon which the official will base a final suspension decision.

-(b) You as a respondent or your representative must submit any documentary evidence you want the suspending official to consider.
+(b) As a respondent, you or your representative must submit any documentary evidence you want the suspending official to consider.

 § 180.745 How is fact-finding conducted?

-(a) If fact-finding is conducted—
+(a) If fact-finding is conducted:

-(1) You may present witnesses and other evidence, and confront any witness presented; and
+(1) You may present witnesses and other evidence and confront any witness presented; and

-(2) The fact-finder must prepare written findings of fact for the record.
+(2) The factfinder must prepare written findings of fact for the record.

-(b) A transcribed record of fact-finding proceedings must be made, unless you as a respondent and the Federal agency agree to waive it in advance.
+(b) A transcribed record of fact-finding proceedings must be made, unless you, as a respondent, and the Federal agency agree to waive it in advance.
 If you want a copy of the transcribed record, you may purchase it.

 § 180.750 What does the suspending official consider in deciding whether to continue or terminate my suspension?

 (a) The suspending official bases the decision on all information contained in the official record.
-The record includes—
+The record includes:

 (1) All information in support of the suspending official's initial decision to suspend you;